spacemansteve/leaflet-solr-heatmap/Readme.md

 // and formatDoi is a local Javascript function that returns the html
 // representation of the doi field
 ```

+## Including Keyword Searches

+The library makes requests directly to Solr.
+In your application you
+may want to augment this request with addtional filter queries to
+support keyword searching or otherwise limiting results.
+To support
+this, the library provides the function "addFilterQuery".
+The string
+should be in Solr's filter query syntax (e.g., title:*Water*).
+The
+exact details (such as whether or not to include * symbols) depend on
+the type of field you are searching.
+You should not include "fq=" in
+the parameter, it will be prepended.
+To set multiple filters, call
+addFilterQuery multiple times.
+To delete all filter queries, call
+clearFilterQueries.

+Setting a filter query does not automatically update the heatmap.
+After changing the filter queries, call the refresh method to generate
+a new heatmap.
+Note that refresh does not revisit any of the
+configuration parameters passed to the constructor.
+You can not, for
+example, try to change the URL to the Solr instance or fields in the
+popup and then call refresh.
+If you are changing configuration
+parameters, you should call the constructor and make a new object.

 ## Running locally